-To establish these formulas, he first proved a theorem which is known as Ptolemy’s theorem.
-It states that,
+To establish these formulas, he first proved a theorem, which is known as Ptolemy’s theorem.
+It states,

 For a cyclic quadrilateral (that is, a quadrilateral inscribed in a circle), the product of the diagonals equals the sum of the products of the opposite sides.
 If the cyclic quadrilateral is ABCD, then the Ptolemy’s theorem equation is AC BD= AB CD+AD BC.’

 To study the concept of plane triangles, Greeks inscribed a triangle into a circle, so they must have known the theorem which states that

 The sides of a triangle are proportional to the chords of the double arcs which measure the angles opposite to those sides”.

 This theorem gives a complete solution in the case of a right-angled triangle.
 To get a complete solution, other triangles were converted into a right-angled triangle by drawing a perpendicular from one vertex on the opposite side.
 Ptolemy solved a triangle in which the three sides are given by finding the segments of a side made by the perpendicular on it from the opposite vertex.
 However, the eleventh chapter of Almagest is about spherical trigonometry, but some theorems and problems of plane trigonometry are also contained in it.

 The concept of spherical geometry is mentioned in chapter IX of Almagest.
 The chapter starts with the theorem,